Athens County Court Records

 • DOPO/QDRO (Domestic Relations Orders): $125.00

-Domestic relations case records are searchable through Courtview by case number or party name.
-Certain domestic violence records and protective order proceedings may be restricted from public access under Ohio law.
+You can search domestic relations records through Courtview by case number or party name.
+Keep in mind that certain domestic violence records and protective order proceedings may be restricted from public access under Ohio law.

-Marriage records in Athens County date back to 1803 and are held by the Probate Division of the Court of Common Pleas.
-Marriage licenses are issued by the Probate Court, and records can be searched through the Athens County Probate/Juvenile Court CaseLook portal.
-In-person requests can be submitted to the Probate Division at 1 S. Court St., 2nd Floor, Athens, OH 45701, by calling (740) 592-3251.
+Marriage records in Athens County go back to 1803 and are held by the Probate Division of the Court of Common Pleas.
+The Probate Court issues marriage licenses, and you can search the records through the Athens County Probate/Juvenile Court CaseLook portal.
+For in-person requests, go to the Probate Division at 1 S. Court St., 2nd Floor, Athens, OH 45701, or call (740) 592-3251.

-Birth and death records are maintained by the Athens City-County Health Department Vital Statistics Division, located at 278 W. Union Street, Athens, OH 45701.
+Birth and death records are kept by the Athens City-County Health Department Vital Statistics Division, at 278 W. Union Street, Athens, OH 45701.
 The division is open Monday through Friday, 7:30 a.m. to 3:30 p.m.
-The fee for each certified copy is $22.00, payable by cash, card, money order, or business check.
-A 3% surcharge (minimum $1.00) applies to card transactions.
-Requests may be submitted in person or by mail using the Vital Statistics application form.
+Each certified copy costs $22.00, payable by cash, card, money order, or business check, and a 3% surcharge (minimum $1.00) applies to card payments.
+You can request records in person or by mail using the Vital Statistics application form.
 Staff contacts include Chasity Mayle (Registrar) at cmayle@athenspublichealth.org, (740) 447-5902.

-The Ohio Department of Health Bureau of Vital Statistics maintains birth records older than 125 years and death records older than 50 years.
-As of January 1, 2025, the ODH search fee is $21.50 per record request, whether or not a record is found.
-Requests may be submitted online, in person at ODH’s Columbus office (Monday–Friday, 10:00 a.m. – 2:00 p.m.), or by mailing the Application for Certified Copies with payment to: Ohio Department of Health, Bureau of Vital Statistics, P.O.
+The Ohio Department of Health Bureau of Vital Statistics holds birth records older than 125 years and death records older than 50 years.
+As of January 1, 2025, the ODH search fee is $21.50 per record request, whether or not a record turns up.
+You can request records online, in person at ODH's Columbus office (Monday–Friday, 10:00 a.m.
+2:00 p.m.), or by mailing the Application for Certified Copies with payment to: Ohio Department of Health, Bureau of Vital Statistics, P.O.
 Box 15098, Columbus, OH 43215-0098.

 Athens County Probate Court Records

-The Probate Court’s jurisdiction covers a wide range of matters, including:
+The Probate Court's reach covers a wide range of matters, including:

 • Probate of wills and contested will proceedings